Parallel Synthesis for Autoregressive Speech Generation: Results

 We combined vocoders with a Tacotron 2 model as complete TTS systems for further evaluation.
 The Tacotron 2 was trained using the training set of LJ Speech.
 During inference, we selected 20 sentences from Harvard Sentences~\cite{rothauser1969ieee} as the text input for the systems.

-The results are shown in Table~\ref{tb:SE-TTS}.
+The results are shown in Fig.~\ref{fig:SE-TTS}.
 Compared with the evaluation using ground truth acoustic features, the scores between the baseline methods become closer.
 We found that features from Tacotron 2 had more distortion than ground truth features.
+In this case, WaveNet and WaveRNN were unstable and less performant.
+The reduced robustness of the autoregressive models to artificial acoustic features could be attributed to the error propagation from autoregressive properties in the time domain.
+When a suboptimal sample is generated with distorted acoustic features, it is used as the condition for the next prediction.
+Even if the acoustic features are clean in subsequent time steps, a flawed sample from the previous step can lead to further erroneous predictions, causing the errors to propagate and resulting in speech with noise and artifacts.

-In this case, the autoregressive models, WaveNet and WaveRNN, were unstable, resulting in speech with noise and artifacts.
-In contrast, Parallel WaveGAN was much more stable regardless of the quality of the input features.
-As for the proposed models, all three models maintained high quality and outperformed the baseline models by 6$\sim$12\%.
+In contrast, the non-autoregressive Parallel WaveGAN was much more stable regardless of the quality of the input features.
+The proposed models, possessing the properties of autoregressive and non-autoregressive methods, were not affected by error propagation, either.
+All three models maintained high quality and outperformed the baseline models with significant differences (p-value $<$ 0.05).